Ebenezer Baptist Church – Manning, South Carolina

 South Carolina | SC Picture Project | Clarendon County Photos | Ebenezer Baptist Church

 Ebenezer Baptist is also one of several churches in the area that held meetings on desegregation in the mid-twentieth century, along with nearby Liberty Hill AME Church.
 Several plaintiffs in the 1952 landmark case Briggs versus Elliott, which led to Brown versus the Board of Education two years later, were members of Ebenezer Baptist Church.
-Even though the verdict was a victory for the plaintiffs, the results were personally tragic for many of them, as all were fired from their jobs and several were harassed to the point of having their properties burned.
+Even though the verdict of Brown versus the Board of Education was a victory for the plaintiffs after losing their initial case, the results were personally tragic for many of them, as all were fired from their jobs and several were harassed to the point of having their properties burned.
 Many left town, in need of work and fearing for their safety.

 Ebenezer Baptist Church Info